 Cloud Migration: Moving data, applications, and other resources to a cloud computing platform is known as Cloud Migration.
 AWS offers a wide range of tools to help users migrate to its cloud platform.
 AWS Migration Hub helps manage the migration from on-site infrastructure to cloud.
 EC2 Systems Manager takes it up from there and helps configure the rest.

 Hybrid Cloud: Hybrid Cloud is a mixed computing platform which basically integrates on-site infrastructure, public and private cloud services.
 AWS has partnered with various companies to incorporate hybrid cloud capabilities for its users.
 For example, AWS has partnered with Red Hat to bring their operating system on AWS.

 Check out our Best AWS Training in Bangalore to boost your career as a Solutions Architect!

 Administration and security

 AWS Directory Service directly links AWS clouds to on-premises.
-CloudWatch monitors cloud resources of AWS.
+CloudWatch monitors cloud resources of Amazon Web Services.
 AWS CloudTrail records API calls for user AWS accounts.
-CloudTrial does this for no charge at all.
+CloudTrail does this for no charge at all.

-AWS offers services for data analytics on all fronts like Hadoop, orchestration and real-time streaming and data warehousing.
-EMR (Elastic MapReduce) is the analytics facilitator which is used by the Businesses, data analysts, researchers and developers to process data chunks.
+AWS Analytics Services offers data analytics solutions on all fronts like Hadoop, orchestration and real-time streaming, and data warehousing.
+EMR (Elastic MapReduce) is the analytics facilitator which is used by Businesses, data analysts, researchers, and developers to process data chunks.
 Pricing is done on an hourly basis.
 Redshift also provides some analytics capabilities.